 There's a lot of wiggle room there thanks to the words "reasonable," "perceived," and "willing," and some publishers wiggle quite a bit.

-As an example, in December of last year, Humble offered Metal Gear Solid 5: The Definitive Experience, Cities Skylines, and eight other games for $12 as part of its monthly subscription bundle.
-The cheapest Metal Gear Solid 5: The Definitive Experience has ever been on Steam is also $12, which was its price during the most recent Steam sale.
+As an example, Humble has offered Metal Gear Solid 5: The Definitive Experience, Cities Skylines, and eight other games for $12 as part of its monthly subscription bundle.
+The cheapest Metal Gear Solid 5: The Definitive Experience had been at that point on Steam was also $12.
 What's better: getting Metal Gear Solid 5 for $12 this year, or getting Metal Gear Solid 5 plus Cities Skylines and a handful of other games for $12 last year?

 This is inconvenient for developers who want to control when bundle pricing begins and ends, and could be prevented with keyless bundle delivery, but that would also highlight the weirdness of the setup.
 Customers could be forgiven for asking, "If I don't get a key, why not just do the discount directly on Steam?"